Decision-Making: Policies and Ethics in Health Care and Public Health

 Canadian health policy milestones

-Assessing the health impacts of public policies is a developing field in public health.
-It aims to produce evidence on the effects of a variety of polices such as the fluoridation of drinking water, transportation or urban planning policies.
+Evaluating the health impacts of public policies is a developing field in public health.
+The aim is to assemble evidence on the effects of polices such as the fluoridation of drinking water, transportation, or urban planning policies.
+Public policy evaluation assesses the effects of the policy (effectiveness, unintended effects, and equity), the implementation of the policy (cost, feasibility, and acceptability), and the durability or sustainability of the policy.

 How economic crises affect medicine

-Towards the end of 2008, over-inflated national economies began to collapse leading to a world-wide severe recession which lasted several years.
+Towards the end of 2008, over-inflated national economies began to collapse leading to a world-wide recession lasting several years.
 A student-run forum in Queen’s University School of Medicine examined the likely impact of the recession on medicine.
-The main themes that emerged from the discussion illustrate the broad potential impact that the economic policies underlying the recession, can have on medicine and health care:
+The discussions illustrated the range of impacts that the economic policies underlying the recession had on medicine and health care:

 Patients